tschmenger/PROTEORIZER/Shiny-Server/README.md

 Machine learning was performed using a Random Forest Classifier trained on the same dataset as our bayesian classifier.
 However, we introduced additional features (such as the Mutscore derived from Betts and Russell, see [russelllab.org/aas](http://russelllab.org/aas)).
-For the performance please see (**Fig.1B**).
+For the performance please see (**Fig.1B**). **Scores above 0.75** should be highlighting interesting cases with good confidence.

 <img src="ML_Metrics_20230720.png" alt = "ML Performance" width = "800">|
 |:--:|